tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 [1] Jiunn-Kai (Bruce) Huang, Shoutian Wang, Maani Ghaffari, and Jessy W. Grizzle, "LiDARTag: A Real-Time Fiducial Tag System for Point Clouds," in IEEE Robotics and Automation Letters.
 Volume: 6, Issue: 3, July 2021.

-[2] G. Terzakis and M. Lourakis, "A Consistently Fast and Globally Optimal Solution to the Perspective-n-Point Problem"
+[2] G. Terzakis and M. Lourakis, "A Consistently Fast and Globally Optimal Solution to the Perspective-n-Point Problem" in ECCV 2020.
+Lecture Notes in Computer Science(), vol 12346.

 ## Known issues/limitations